Who We Are

-Bonnie Pfeifer Evans has an outstanding background as an entrepreneur, a prominent model and philanthropist, as well as an award winning associate real estate broker for the Corcoran Real Estate Group.
+Bonnie’s background includes entrepreneur, fashion model and philanthropist, as well as an award-winning associate real estate broker for the Corcoran Real Estate Group.

-Having traveled to 10 countries in Africa for modeling, pleasure & philanthropy, Bonnie is anxious to help Empowers Africa further their important mission.
+Having traveled all over the world, including 19 countries in Africa for modeling, pleasure & philanthropy, Bonnie is anxious to help Empowers Africa further their important mission.

 Born in Maryland, second of seven children, Bonnie was “discovered” in high school by the Washington Post and was a finalist in the nationally televised “Model of the Year” contest, which launched her modeling career.
-She has been photographed for virtually every magazine, featured in TV commercials & on catwalks for many designers including Ralph Lauren, Donna Karan, Calvin Klein, Michael Kors, Armani, Chanel, Kenzo & Missoni.
+She has been photographed for virtually every magazine, both nation & international, featured in TV commercials & on catwalks for numerous designers including Ralph Lauren, Donna Karan, Calvin Klein, Michael Kors, Armani, Chanel, Kenzo & Missoni.

 Bonnie has received dozens of awards for her both real estate and non-profit efforts.
-She has served on the boards of numerous local and national non-profit organizations.
+She has served on the Boards of numerous local, national & international non-profit organizations.

 Bonnie resides in Manhattan where she continues to touch the lives of many, extending her helping hands and using her diverse and seasoned experience to help others reach their goals.